cleburn/cleburn/README.md

 Right now, that looks like: Python data pipelines, interactive web apps, and tools that automate the research process for real estate investors.
 Soon it'll be: LLM-powered systems, RAG architectures, and intelligent automation for businesses.

-I'm 4 weeks into a 9-month AI Engineer roadmap — learning in public, building portfolio-ready projects, and shipping real solutions every week.
+I'm moving through a 9-month AI Engineer roadmap — learning in public, building portfolio-ready projects, and shipping real solutions every week.

 ---